clsaiko/fylkir_powers/README.md

 ### Fylkir Self Decisions
 **Cure Illness** - Removes an illness or disease from a member of the faith, in exchange for 75 piety.

-**Calm Mind** - Remove lunacy, possession, depression, or stress from a member of the faith, in exchange for 75 piety.
+**Calm Mind** - Remove lunacy, possession, depression, or stressed from a member of the faith, in exchange for 75 piety.
 Additionally lisp and stutter are added, as maladies of the mind.

 **Heal Body** - Heal a wound or disfigurement from a member of the faith, in exchange for 100 piety.